 Apart from proposing novel solutions, the contribution of real-world use cases, requirements and KPIs for flexible modular(?) robotics handling and assembly systems are encouraged.

-The agenda of the workshop is divided into five parts:
+The preliminary agenda of the workshop is divided into five parts:

 I) Welcome, Introduction